Call For Papers

 Conference Registration (https://sbfc.sydney.edu.au/registration)

-• There will be a charge for the Gala dinner scheduled on the first day of the conference, Monday 15 December 2025.
+• There will be a separate charge for the Gala dinner scheduled on the first day of the conference, Monday, 30 November.
 Attendance at the Gala dinner is optional but strongly encouraged.
-The dinner charge will be specified at a later date.
+The dinner charge will be announced at a later date.

 Scientific Committee